-Characteristics Clusters
+Characteristics Gender Clusters

-1 2 3 4 5

-Gender 1,56 1,34 1,39 1,31 1,23

-Emotional awareness 1,62 2,82 1,28 2,46 1,69
+1.56 1.34 1.39 1.31 1.23

+Emotional awareness 1.62 2.82 1.28 2.46 1.69

-Management of own emotions 2,00 1,56 1,08 1,16 1,04
+Management of own emotions 2.00 1.56 1.08 1.16 1.04

-Self-motivation 2,55 2,32 1,16 1,63 1,49

-Empathy 1,94 2,58 1,27 1,34 2,36
+Self-motivation 2.55 2.32 1.16 1.63 1.49

+Empathy 1.94 2.58 1.27 1.34 2.36

-Management of others' 1,86 2,55 1,12 1,43 2,14 emotions
+Management of others' emotions 1.86 2.55 1.12 1.43 2.14

-The first cluster - self-motivated (goal-oriented) - mostly males with an average level of development of emotional awareness, empathy and management of their own and others' emotions, self-motivation is developed at a high level, i.e. the most characteristic feature of the representatives of this group is the focus on achieving the goals and striving to realize their own potential.
+The first cluster - self-motivated (goal-oriented) - mostly males with an average level of emotional awareness development, empathy and management of their own and others' emotions, self-motivation are developed at a high level, i.e. the most characteristic feature of the representatives of this group is the focus on achieving the goals and striving to realize their own potential.

-The second cluster - emotional leaders - is mainly represented by female students with an average level of management of their own emotions, a high level of development of other components of emotional intelligence (emotional awareness, self-motivation, empathy, management of others' emotions).
-Representatives of this group have the highest level of development of emotional awareness, empathy and management of others' emotions compared to representatives of all groups.
+The second cluster - emotional leaders - is mainly represented by female students with a middle level of management of their own emotions, a high level of development of emotional intelligence components (emotional awareness, self-motivation, empathy, management of others' emotions).
+Representatives of this group have the highest level of emotional awareness development, empathy and management of others' emotions compared to representatives of all groups.

 The third cluster - emotional outsiders - is represented mainly by females.
-A characteristic feature of the group is the development of all components of emotional intelligence at a low level, including the comparison with representatives of other groups.
+A characteristic feature of the group is the development of all emotional intelligence components at a low level, including the comparison with representatives of other groups.

 The fourth cluster - emotionally aware, is also represented mostly by females.
-Representatives of this group are characterized by a high level of emotional awareness, a medium level of self-motivation and a low level of management of their own emotions and management of others/ emotions and empathy.
+Representatives of this group are characterized by a high level of emotional awareness, a middle level of self-motivation and a low level of management of their own emotions and management of others/ emotions and empathy.
 Thus, the representatives of this group understand and are able to identify emotions, they are goal-oriented.
 However, their emotional intelligence is focused on themselves and not on others, which does not allow them to reach the level of management of others' emotions.

 The fifth cluster - focused on the other (empaths), mainly females.
-They are characterized by a high level of development of components of emotional intelligence focused on the other - empathy and management of others' emotions.
+They are characterized by a high level of emotional intelligence components' development focused on the other - empathy and management of others' emotions.
 Self-motivation and emotional awareness are developed at the middle level; management of their own emotions - at a low level.